Definition of Direct Method of Cash Flow Statement

 - Net Cash Flow from Operations – $5000

-Differences between Direct and Indirect Method of Cash Flow Statement
+Differences Between Direct and Indirect Methods of Cash Flow Statement

-- In the direct method, the cash flow statement from operations is calculated using only cash transactions such as cash spent and cash received.
+- In the direct method, the cash flow statement from operations is calculated using only cash transactions such as cash spent and received.
 On the other hand, in the indirect method, cash flow from operations calculation is done using net income as the base.
-Then non-cash expenses like depreciation are added back, and non-cash income like profits garnered on scrap sales are deducted.
-Also, there is a net adjustment done between current assets and current liabilities to reach the final cash flow from operations.
+Then non-cash expenses like depreciation are added back, and non-cash income like profits from scrap sales are deducted.
+Also, a net adjustment is made between current assets and liabilities to reach the final cash flow from operations.

 - Another difference between the direct method and the indirect method is reconciliation.
-In the direct method, reconciliation is used to separate various cash flows from others, while in the indirect method, the conversion of net income is done in cash flow.
+In the direct method, the separation of various cash flows from others is accomplished through reconciliation.
+In contrast, in the indirect method, the conversion of net income into cash flow is performed.

-- Non-cash expenses like depreciation and amortization are ignored in the direct method while they are taken into consideration in the indirect method.
+- Non-cash expenses like depreciation and amortization are ignored in the direct method, while they are considered in the indirect method.

-- The accuracy indirect method is high due to a lack of any adjustments that are required.
-An indirect method has low accuracy since a lot of adjustments to the cash flows are required.
+- The indirect accuracy method is high due to a lack of required adjustments.
+An indirect method has low accuracy since many adjustments to the cash flows are required.

 Advantages and Disadvantages

-Both the methods of preparing cash flow statements are useful, and they are used by companies depending on specific situations and various requirements as per standards.
-Generally, the indirect method is preferred by firms since pre-recording it takes a lot of time to prepare, and adjustments to both cash inflows and outflows are required.
 Also, an indirect method is less accurate.
-In the direct method of cash flow statement, preparation time is less as compared to the indirect method.
-But since cash transactions need to be separated from non-cash transactions, it will take a relatively large amount of time for bigger companies that have thousands of transactions daily.
+In the direct method of cash flow statement, preparation time is less than in the indirect method.
+But since cash transactions must be separated from non-cash transactions, it will take a relatively long time for bigger companies with thousands of daily transactions.

-The major disadvantage of the direct method is the consumption of time and difficulty it takes to list all the disbursements and receipts of cash, and it is more cumbersome for large companies who have a large number of transactions almost daily.
+The major disadvantage of the direct method is the consumption of time and difficulty it takes to list all the disbursements and receipts of cash, and it is more cumbersome for large companies that have a large number of transactions almost daily.
 Moreover, most companies follow the accrual method of accounting and prepare the balance sheet and income statement based on the same.
-Hence it makes sense of preparing a cash flow statement using the indirect method, which uses the accrual method of accounting.
-Another issue with the direct method is that in US GAAP, there is a requirement of disclosing the reconciliation of net income to net cash provided and used in cash flow from operations that needs to be disclosed publicly if a direct method is used to prepare the cash flow statement.
-Due to this added task that needs to be done, it makes sense for companies to use the indirect method rather than using the direct method.
+Hence it makes sense to prepare a cash flow statement using the indirect method, which uses the accrual method of accounting.
+The direct method of preparing the cash flow statement presents an additional issue as per US GAAP.
+It requires companies to publicly disclose the reconciliation of net income to net cash provided and used in cash flow from operations when utilizing the direct method.
+Due to the additional task involved, companies find using the indirect rather than the direct method sensible.

 Conclusion

-Direct Method of Cash Flow Statement is one of how actual cash flow information is retrieved from the segments of the company’s operations and used instead of the accrual accounting values.
-Although the direct method of Cash Flow Statement has its advantages, such as it is more reliable and takes less preparation time, companies predominantly use the indirect method due to compliance requirements of accounting standards and the consumption of time and difficulty it takes to list all the disbursements and receipts of cash in the direct method.
+The direct method of preparing the cash flow statement retrieves actual cash flow information from the segments of the company’s operations.
+It utilizes it instead of relying on accrual accounting values.
+Although the direct method of Cash Flow Statement has its advantages, such as it is more reliable and taking less preparation time, companies predominantly use the indirect method due to compliance requirements of accounting standards and the consumption of time and difficulty it takes to list all the disbursements and receipts of cash in the direct method.

 Recommended Articles